Guidelines - Bans On Publication

-(iii) Child, Youth and Family Services Act, 2017 (CYFSA) – All child protection hearings are held in the absence of the public, unless the court orders otherwise.
+(iii) Child and Family Services Act (CFSA)– All child protection hearings are held in the absence of the public, unless the court orders otherwise.
 The Act also says that no person shall publish or make public information that has the effect of identifying a child who is a witness at, or a participant in, a hearing or the subject of a proceeding.
 The child’s parent(s) or foster parent(s) or family members also cannot be identified (s.
-87(8) of the CYFSA).
+45 of the CFSA).

 B) Publication Bans Pursuant to the Common Law: